openaps/docs/docs/docs/walkthrough/phase-4/autotune.md

 **Paying it forward**: Want to pay it forward and help improve autotune?
 You can see [the identified issues that are known to need volunteers to help tackle here](https://github.com/openaps/oref0/projects/1).
 You can also create a pull request to help edit and improve this documentation.
 (See a "[my first PR guide](http://openaps.readthedocs.io/en/latest/docs/Resources/my-first-pr.html)" here if you haven't done a pull request before.)

-**Step 1: Create VM/Prep your computer**
+**Step 0: Decide where to run Autotune**
 * The easiest way to run autotune from a Windows machine if you are unfamiliar with programming will be to create a Linux VM.
 If you don't already have access to a physical or virtual machine running Linux, you can either create a Linux VM locally using software like [VirtualBox](https://www.virtualbox.org/wiki/Downloads), or in the cloud with your favorite cloud service.
+* Mac users may simply run Autotune locally on their Mac, by skipping down to Step 1b below.

+**Step 1a: Create a Linux VM**
- * For cloud servers, free options include [AWS](https://aws.amazon.com/free/) (free for 1 year) and [Google Cloud](https://cloud.google.com/free-trial/) (free trial for a year; about $5/mo after that).
+ * To run a Linux VM on a cloud server, free options include [AWS](https://aws.amazon.com/free/) (free for 1 year) and [Google Cloud](https://cloud.google.com/free-trial/) (free trial for a year; about $5/mo after that).
 If you're willing to pay up front, Digital Ocean is $5/mo and very fast to set up.
 AWS may take a day to spin up your account, so if you're in a hurry, one of the others might be a better option.
  * We recommend some form of Debian distro (Ubuntu is the most common) for consistency with the Raspbian and jubilinux environments we use on the Pi and Edison for OpenAPS
  * If you have no experience an easy way to start is the VirtualBox as VM and Ubuntu as Linux OS.
 Step-by-step setup instructions can be found here: https://www.youtube.com/watch?v=ncA85gRAJxk
  * Make sure your VM is using the same timezone as your pump.
 You can change timezone using `sudo dpkg-reconfigure tzdata`
  * If your VM is outside the US, particularly in a country that uses `,` as a decimal separator, make sure your system locale is set to `en_US.utf8` or another locale that uses `.` as the decimal separator.
  * If you're interacting with your VM via its graphical interface, make sure you have installed a browser at your VM (i.e.  Firefox) then open the currect page from your VM.
 You may think that copying from your Windows/iOS and pasting in your Linux terminal would work but is not as simple .. and yes, there is lots of copying / pasting!
 To make copying and pasting simpler, it is often better to `ssh` directly to your VM, rather than using its graphical interface (or the cloud provider's console interface).
+ * Now do this: `curl -s https://raw.githubusercontent.com/openaps/docs/master/scripts/quick-packages.sh | bash -`.
+If the install was successful, the last line will say something like: `openaps 0.1.5  (although the version number may have been incremented)`.
+If you do not see this or see error messages, try running it multiple times.
+It will not hurt to run this multiple times.

+**Step 1b: Prep your Mac**
-* MAC USERS: Follow these steps instead of the above steps if you want to run autotune on your Mac.
-(Mac users can also do the above instructions if they prefer to create a Linux virtual machine to run it on):
+* MAC USERS: Follow these steps instead of 1a above if you want to run autotune on your Mac.
+(Mac users can instead do the above instructions if they prefer to create a Linux virtual machine to run it on):
  * 1.)
 Install Homebrew
 `/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`
  * 2.)
 Install Coreutils